samiekamal/samiekamal.github.io/stars.md

 			n=n>20?n=500:Integer.parseInt(args[0]);
 		}
 		catch (Exception e) {
-			// default num of stars to 20 if user runs it without using cmd line System.out.println("You entered invalid value at command line");
+			// default num of stars to 20 if the user runs it without using the Command Prompt Line.
+			System.out.println("You entered invalid value at command line");
 		}
 		tempList = new ArrayList<NBody>();